-The Kershaw Shuffle has proven so popular that we’re introducing a new tricked-out Shuffle for 2017.
-The new Shuffle DIY, in its garage-appropriate black-and-gray coloring, features a bit driver and two screwdriver bits, plus a jump ring—along with the Shuffle’s usual handy features.
+The Kershaw Shuffle has proven so popular that we've made a tricked-out Shuffle, too.
+The new Shuffle DIY, in its garage-appropriate black-and-gray coloring, features a bit driver and two screwdriver bits, plus a keychain ring—along with the Shuffle’s usual handy features.

 As always, the Shuffle is a compact knife and is equipped with a shorter, but wider blade.
 The blade is made of quality stainless steel known for its ability to hold an edge, strength, and hardness.
 Black-oxide blade coating helps protect the blade.
 The handle’s finger contours fit the hand comfortably.
 A liner lock secures the Shuffle's blade open in use, but closes easily when its tasks are done.